mattgenious/QuickPaySharp/csharp-client-generated/csharp-client/docs/AgreementsApi.md

 <a name="patchagreementsidapikeyformat"></a>
 # **PATCHAgreementsIdApiKeyFormat**
-> QuickPayProtocolV10Agreement PATCHAgreementsIdApiKeyFormat (string acceptVersion, string authorization, int? id)
+> Agreement PATCHAgreementsIdApiKeyFormat (string acceptVersion, string authorization, int? id)

 Regenerate the API key for this agreement